cometh-hq/marketplace-ui/README.md

 ```

 🔧 Please replace `<CONTRACT_ADDRESS>` with the appropriate Zero Ex contract address.
-All other values are provided for you and do not need modification unless specified otherwise.
+The **NEXT_PUBLIC_COMETH_API_URL** is set by default and shouldn't be changed unless otherwise noted.

 ### 3. Customizing Your Marketplace

-**Manifest:** The `manifest.ts` file serves as a central configuration point for your marketplace.
-Within it, you'll be able to adjust key details, such as:
+# **Manifest:**
+Use the manifest.ts file to configure essential aspects of your marketplace.
+It lets you set:
 - The name of your marketplace.
 - Contract addresses.
 - Asset attribute configurations.
 - Network details.
 - Currency settings.

-🔧 **Important:** It's crucial to navigate to the `manifest.ts` file and customize these parameters to align with the specifics of your marketplace.
+🔧 **Important:** It's crucial to customize the `manifest.ts` file to align with the specifics of your marketplace.

+# **Global configuration:**
-**Global configuration:** You can manage the configuration of your site directly from the `site.ts` file.
-This allows you to update metadata, links, and the site title.
+You can manage the configuration of your site directly from the `site.ts` file.
+This allows you to update site name, metadatas and links.

 ```
 import { manifest } from "@/manifests"